-Conduct and compliance risk: The risk of non-conformity or sanctions due to the Group's failure (or the perceived failure) to comply with laws and regulations relating to integrity, and with internal policies and codes of conduct reflecting the institution's own values and codes of conduct in relation to the integrity of its activities.
+- Conduct and compliance risk: The risk of fines or sanctions due to the Group's failure (or the perceived failure) to comply with laws and regulations relating to integrity, and with internal policies and codes of conduct reflecting the institution's own values and codes of conduct in relation to the integrity of its activities.
 This also includes the current or prospective risk of losses arising from the inappropriate supply of financial services, including cases of wilful or negligent misconduct.
-Conduct risk covers many "hard" legal aspects, such as informing customers, providing the required transparency, avoiding misleading information and forced tying of products, selling the right product to the right customer and at the right time, conflicts of interest in doing business, manipulation of benchmarks, obstacles to changing financial products during their lifetime, automatic provision of products or unfair treatment of customers' complaints.
+Conduct risk covers many "hard" legal aspects, such as informing customers, providing the required transparency, avoiding misleading information and forced tying of products, selling the right product to the right customer and at the right time, avoiding conflicts of interest in doing business, manipulation of benchmarks, obstacles to changing financial products during their lifetime, automatic provision of products or unfair treatment of customers' complaints.
 There are also softer aspects to include in conduct risk.
-These are based specifically on behaviour and are linked to people, culture and mindset.
+These are based specifically on behaviour and are linked to people, culture and mindset. - Information security risk: The risks arising from the loss, misuse, unauthorised disclosure or modification, inaccessibility, inaccuracy and damage of information. - Information Technology ("IT") risk: The risk associated with the use, ownership, operation, involvement and adoption of IT within an enterprise.
+IT risk consists of IT-related events (such as IT unavailability or software malfunctioning) that impact the company and its customers, creating challenges in meeting strategic goals and objectives.

-- Information security risk: The risks arising from the loss, misuse, unauthorised disclosure or modification, inaccessibility, inaccuracy and damage of information. - Information Technology ("IT") risk: The risk of losses resulting from misalignment between business and IT strategies, from the inability of IT to timely implement business and regulatory requirements or from unstable or unavailable IT services. - Process risk: Risks of losses caused by insufficient, badly designed or poorly implemented processes and processing controls and unintentional human errors or omissions during normal (transaction) processing. - Outsourcing risk and third party risk: Risks stemming from problems regarding the continuity, integrity and/or quality of the activities outsourced to or partnered with third parties (whether or not within a group) or from the equipment or staff made available by these third parties. - Model risk: The risk of losses or the potential for adverse consequences arising from decisions based on incorrect or misused model outputs and model reports.
-A distinction is made between model errors and wrong application of the model (e.g. the use of outdated models). - Fraud risk: Risks of deliberate abuse of procedures, systems, assets, products and/or services by one or more persons who intend to deceitfully or unlawfully benefit themselves or others. - Legal risk: Risks of losses caused by bad management of disputes, the inability of the Group to protect its intellectual property (IP), the failure to manage (non-)contractual obligations or the failure to timely and correctly detect, assess and implement legislation and regulations. - Business continuity risk: The risk that business activities cannot be continued at an acceptable pre-defined level resulting from the lack of a strategic and tactical capability of the Group to plan for and respond to serious (business) disruptions, crises or disasters. - Personal and physical security risk: Risks of losses arising from acts inconsistent with employment, health or safety laws or agreements, from personal injury claims, or from diversity and discrimination events.
+- Process risk: Risks of losses caused by insufficient, badly designed or poorly implemented processes and processing controls and unintentional human errors or omissions during normal (transaction) processing. - Outsourcing risk and third party risk: Risks stemming from problems regarding the continuity, integrity and/or quality of the activities outsourced to or partnered with third parties (whether or not within a group) or from the equipment or staff made available by these third parties.
+In view of the digital transformation trends, a lot of attention is given to the mitigation of this increasing risk. - Model risk: The risk of losses or the potential for adverse consequences arising from decisions based on incorrect or misused model outputs and model reports.
+A distinction is made between model errors and wrong application of the model (e.g. the use of outdated models). - Fraud risk: Risks of deliberate abuse of procedures, systems, assets, products and/or services by one or more persons who intend to deceitfully or unlawfully benefit themselves or others. - Legal risk: Risks of losses caused by bad management of disputes, the inability of the Group to protect its intellectual property (IP), the failure to manage (non-)contractual obligations or the failure to timely and correctly detect, assess and implement legislation and regulations. - Business continuity risk: The risk that business activities cannot be continued at an acceptable pre-defined level resulting from the lack of a strategic and tactical capability of the Group to plan for and respond to serious (business) disruptions, crises or disasters. - Personal and physical security risk: Risks of losses to physical assets and those arising from acts inconsistent with employment, health or safety laws or agreements, from personal injury claims, or from diversity / discrimination events.